-El Pastór restaurant review - London, UK
+El Pastór restaurant - London, UK

 A new eatery has opened on the fringe of Borough Market, Southwark’s most eclectic culinary hotspot.
 Folded inside a narrow railway arch, El Pastór offers a contemporary twist on a traditional taqueria, serving spicy tacos, quesadillas, tostadas and aguachiles from an open kitchen not much larger than a street food cart.